 Great news!
 I am sharing another wonderful recipe, Baked Chayote (Mirliton) Stuffed with Crabmeat.
 Yes!
 Chayote is back on the menu guys!
 I have gotten so many emails about chayote that I had to share another wonderful recipe.

 This new recipe is made with crabmeat, cheese, herbs and spices and a slight hint of honey.
 It is very filling, so plan well if you are interested in making it for lunch or dinner.

 When making the recipe for Baked Chayote (Mirliton) Stuffed with Crabmeat, I usually buy 2 Chayotes or mirlitons, which gives me a serving of 2 to 4 or 1, half per person or 2 halves per person.
 If it were 1 half per person, it would be for my honey and myself and leftovers for the next day.

-Remember in the first paragraph I mentioned that one stuffed chayote half was very filling, this dish is the perfect one pot meal or one pan meal if that how it can be categorized.
+In the first paragraph, I mentioned that one stuffed chayote half was very filling.
+This dish is the perfect one-pot meal or one pan meal if that how it can be categorized.
 You have your veggies and protein in one meal.
 One cup of chayote (cut 1”) contains about 6 grams of carbohydrates; so eating half may and may not equal to 1 cup depending on the size of the chayote.
-No matter the size, it is still a great way to eat
+No matter the size, it is still a great healthy meal.

 This Chayote dish is all about the crabmeat, and I mean the real thing.
 Not the fake stuff, real crabmeat with a soft, delicate, sweet taste.
 You can either buy jumbo lump or claw meat depending on your preferred choice.

-I also make Baked Chayote (Mirliton) Stuffed with Crabmeat with coconut or grapeseed oil for a lighter taste than the live oil.
+I also make Baked Chayote (Mirliton) Stuffed with Crabmeat with coconut or grapeseed oil for a lighter taste than the olive oil.
 Add a small side salad and you have a wonderful dinner.